 what is a softshell

-Most waterproof shells will be made up of a woven face fabric which is then laminated to a waterproof membrane or a microporous coating, whereas most softshells will use a DWR coating.
-The most common waterproof membrane you will see is GORE-TEX® and conventional microporous coatings including HyVent, PreCip and Dry.Q™.
-All of these waterproof technologies will keep water from penetrating the garment but have lesser breathability properties.
+Most waterproof shells are made of a woven face fabric which is then laminated to a waterproof membrane or a microporous coating; in contrast, most softshells strictly use a DWR coating.
+The most common waterproof membrane is GORE-TEX, and conventional microporous coatings including HyVent, PreCip, and Dry.Q.
+All of these waterproof technologies effectively keep water from penetrating the garment but fall short on breathability.

 Another difference is packability.
 Most technical waterproof shells are designed to be highly packable.
-On the other hand, softshells tend to be less packable, as they are designed to be mid-layers or insulations pieces.
+On the other hand, softshells tend to be less packable, as they are designed to be mid-layers or insulations pieces, rather than as an outer layer.
 They are often made of fleece materials that feel softer against the skin.

-Bottomline, the key feature of a waterproof shell or hardshell is its waterproofness and weather protection, whereas the number one feature of a softshell is breathability.
+TL;DRThe key feature of a waterproof shell or hardshell is its waterproof protection, whereas the number one feature of a softshell is breathability.

 Before we get started, what is a fleece?
-While it is the woolly coat of a goat or sheep, it is also a type of jacket made from soft-napped, insulating fabric.
+Well, it’s both the woolly coat of a goat or sheep, as well as a type of jacket made from soft-napped, insulating fabric.
 Generally, this insulating fabric is made from polyester synthetic Polar Fleece.
-With Windstopper fleece as the exception, fleeces are neither wind nor water resistant although they are highly breathable.
-This is what makes them such an ideal layering piece.
+With Windstopper fleece as the exception, fleeces are neither wind- nor water-resistant, although they are highly breathable.
+This makes them an ideal layering piece.

-Although many softshells are made from some fleece fabrics, they are quite different from your basic fleece sweat-shirt.
+Although many softshells are made from some fleece fabrics or boast a fleece lining, they’re quite different from your basic fleece sweat-shirt.
 Where a fleece will often pill or produce lint, a softshell will remain intact due to its hardshell fabric construction.
-Fleeces are also surprisingly magnetic to pet hair, while ‘harder’ Softshells don’t attract as much hair.
+Fleeces are also surprisingly magnetic to pet hair, while ‘harder’ softshells don’t attract nearly as much hair.

-Bottomline, fleeces are highly breathable but lack the additional wind and water resistance that softshells excel in.
+TL;DRA classic fleece is highly breathable but lacks the additional wind and water resistance that softshells excel in.

 softshells